NgiapPuoyKoh/student-resource-tool/README.md

 # Student Resource and Annotated Tips Tool

-This tool is intended for students to access to curated material and daily tips.
+This tool is intended for students to access curated material and daily tips.
 The curator can easily update the content.

 ## Strategy